 Litter Training Your Guinea Pig

-Most of the litter “training” with guinea pigs is less actual training and more of a management technique of strategically placing the litter box in certain places and making it more comfortable for the guinea pig in order to encourage them to use it.
-None the less, it definitely keeps the cage neater and reduces the constant battle of trying to keep up with the never ending cleaning.
+Most of the litter “training” with guinea pigs is less actual training and more of a management technique of strategically placing the litter box in certain places and making it more comfortable for the guinea pig to encourage them to use it.
+Nonetheless, it keeps the cage neater and reduces any potential smell in the cage.

-If you have a guinea pig that does appear to have favorite spots to go, I would start by putting paper on the floor where all of their favorite litter spots are, and take one spot away at a time, every couple weeks until you are down to just one litter area.
-After that, you can try switching the paper out to a box if that’s your preference.
-Some of the tips below may also help litter train your piggy.
-(The tips listed below can also help with the piggies that fit into “type 2” as well.)
+If you have a guinea pig that does appear to have favorite spots to go, it’s a good idea to start by putting paper on the floor where all of their favorite litter spots are.
+You can then gradually take one litter area away until you are down to just one litter corner.
+After that, you can try switching the paper out to a box.

 Video: 10 Tips to Litter Train Your Guinea Pig (More information below)